codeforequity-at/botium-speech-processing/README.md

 Point your browser to http://127.0.0.1/tts to open a MaryTTS interface for testing speech synthesis.

 ### Real Time API
-_Available for Kaldi only_

-There are Websocket endpoints exposed for real-time audio decoding.
-Find the API description in the [Kaldi GStreamer Server documentation](https://github.com/alumae/kaldi-gstreamer-server#websocket-based-client-server-protocol).

-The Websocket endpoints are:

-* English: ws://127.0.0.1/stt-en/client/ws/speech
-* German: ws://127.0.0.1/stt-de/client/ws/speech
+It is possible to stream audio from real-time audio decoding: Call the **/api/sttstream/{language}** endpoint to open a websocket stream, it will return three urls:

+* wsUri - the Websocket uri to stream your audio to.
+By default, it accepts wav-formatted audio-chunks
+* statusUri - check if the stream is still open
+* endUri - end audio streaming and close websocket

 ## File System Watcher